-- 1. Supervision or assistance in performing ADL; - 2.
-Supervision or assistance in performing instrumental ADL; - 3.
+- 1. Supervision or assistance in performing activities of daily living; - 2.
+Supervision or assistance in performing instrumental activities of daily living; - 3.
 Protective supervision provided solely to assure the health and welfare of a beneficiary; - 4.
-Supervision or assistance with health related tasks (any health related procedures governed under the Nurse Practice Act) in accordance with applicable laws governing the delegation of medical tasks/medication administration;

-5. Supervision or assistance while escorting / accompanying the individual outside of the home to perform tasks, including instrumental ADL, health maintenance or other needs as identified in the POC, and to provide the same supervision or assistance as would be rendered in the home; and

-6. Extension of therapy services to maximize independence when the caregiver has been instructed in the performance of the activities by a licensed therapist or RN.
+Supervision or assistance with health related tasks (any health related procedures governed under the Nurse Practice Act) in accordance with applicable laws governing the delegation of medical tasks/medication administration; - 5.
+Supervision or assistance while escorting / accompanying the individual outside of the home to perform tasks, including instrumental activities of daily living, health maintenance or other needs as identified in the POC, and to provide the same supervision or assistance as would be rendered in the home; and - 6.
+Extension of therapy services to maximize independence when the caregiver has been instructed in the performance of the activities by a licensed therapist or registered nurse.

 The MIHC provider must use secure, web-based information collection from principal caregivers for the purposes of monitoring beneficiary health and caregiver performance.
 All protected health information must be transferred, stored, and otherwise utilized in compliance with applicable federal and state privacy laws.
-Providers must sign, maintain on file, and comply with the LDH Health Insurance Portability and Accountability Act (HIPAA) business associate addendum.
+Providers must sign, maintain on file, and comply with the LDH HIPAA business associate addendum.